lancerkind/API-Testing-Workshop/README.md

 their CI system doesn’t declare the build as broken.
 - Day by day, Ledgerlicious will implement the API by performing TDD: create unit tests and acceptance tests.
 These tests will be run into their CI environment.
-- Ledgerlicious has a dependency on data provided by team Abacus.
-Abacus is a slow legacy system which would greatly impact the speed of Ledgerlicious’s producer tests, so they mock this upstream dependency with WireMock.
+  - Ledgerlicious has a dependency on data provided by team Abacus (`src/main/resources/AbacusAPISpec.yaml`).
+  Abacus is a slow legacy system which would greatly impact the speed of Ledgerlicious’s automated tests, so they mock this upstream dependency with WireMock (see `InvoiceTest.testCreateInvoice()`).

-Over time, iteration by iteration (sprint by sprint), API functionality is built out by Ledgerlicious, so as a result, the tests produced by Ledgerlicious and Razzmatazz are switched from pending/ignored to actually testing against a real endpoint released by Ledgerlicious.
+Over time, iteration by iteration (sprint by sprint), API functionality is built out by Ledgerlicious.
+As a result, the tests produced by Ledgerlicious and Razzmatazz are switched from pending/ignored to actually testing against a real endpoint released by Ledgerlicious.
 Occasionally a producer test passes but then still fails a consumer test, in which case, Razzmatazz and Ledgerlicious have conversations on why that has happened and make adjustments.